New-Horizons-SPM/scanbot/docs/index.md

     - Full control over the course motors
 * Hooks
     - Scanbot has a number of built-in [hooks](./hooks) to let you customise key functionality.

+## Contributing
+If you would like to contibute to the Scanbot project you can do this through the GitHub [Issue Register](https://github.com/New-Horizons-SPM/scanbot/issues).
+If you come across a problem with Scanbot or would like to request new features, you can raise a [new issue](https://github.com/New-Horizons-SPM/scanbot/issues/new).
+Alternatively, scan through our [existing issues](https://github.com/New-Horizons-SPM/scanbot/issues); if you find one you're interested in fixing/implementing, feel free to open a pull request.

 ## Citing